 “He is an Englishman,” Alice’s mother replied, “and beyond that I’m not really sure of his whereabouts.”

 “But then how does he know all about me and Staten Island?,” Alice wondered.
 Strange as it may seem to us in the 21st century, when Carroll’s classic children’s book is considered to be a work of fantasy, young Alice Austen was convinced that the book was in fact a work of nonfiction, written about her and her adventures in Staten Island.
 This is a reflection of the relative innocence of that era’s Staten Island youth.
-While many youngsters today have noted the resemblance of the current Borough President to Humpty Dumpty, none thinks that he is actually the same individual described in Carroll’s classic sequel Through the Looking-Glass, and What Alice Found There.
+While many youngsters note the resemblance of former Borough President Molinaro to Humpty Dumpty, none thinks that he is actually the same individual described in Carroll’s classic sequel Through the Looking-Glass, and What Alice Found There.
 Whereas, young, Alice Austen was absolutely convinced that the characters Tweedle Dee and Tweedle Dum were actually depictions of the beloved local bakers, the Marruzzo brothers, and she had similar beliefs about most of the other characters in the two Alice books.

 “Well,” said Alice’s mother, “why don’t you write to Mr. Carroll, in care of his publishers, and ask him where he gets his information?”
 Another concept that may strike the modern readers as bizarre is that – letter writing was in fact the main form of international communication in those days, prior to the advent of the telephone and the Internet.
 Thus parents, of that era, freely encouraged their children to write letters and develop what was seen as essential skill for later in life.
 Alice took her mother’s suggestion and before long she received a letter from Carroll in response.